Home » Symptoms » Dog Symptoms A-Z » Joint Laxity

 - Unusual gait: An altered or uneven gait can be a clear sign of joint instability as the dog tries to relieve the affected joint.

-A veterinarian should be consulted if the dog shows clear signs of pain, swelling, or lameness that lasts longer than a few days.
-A quick veterinary evaluation is important to prevent further damage or worsening of the condition.
+A veterinarian should be consulted if the dog shows clear signs of pain, swelling or lameness that lasts longer than a few days.
+A quick veterinary examination is important to prevent further damage or deterioration of the condition.

 Especially if the dog shows signs of acute pain or is no longer able to stand on one or more legs, an immediate visit to the veterinarian is necessary.
 This could indicate a serious injury or a tear of the ligaments.